patricio-bot/why-so-serial/README.md

 ## Backlog

-- Let the user like and add to favorites the files they're most interested in.
+- Insert a Cluedo game so the user can solve crime related riddles and catch the killer.
-- Let the user have a particular view only of the killer files he has created.
+- Edit password with email validation.
+- Create a public API with the db we made.